 Cancer patients with the same type of malignancy, grading and staging are known to show vast differences in their course of disease.
-While one patient with colon cancer reacts well to therapy, living free of complaints for many years, another quickly suffers a relapse, passing away shortly after.
+While one patient with colon cancer reacts well to therapy, living free of complaints for many years, another one with a tumor of identical staging and grading quickly suffers a relapse, passing away shortly after.
 At first glance this looks incomprehensible.
 Yet, as discussed above, the biological properties of the neoplasms are determined by specific mutations, and the tumors of the two patients are caused by different sets of mutations.

 In some instances, the presence of mutations in certain genes helps to predict whether specific therapeutics (e.g., monoclonal antibodies against the EGF receptor) are likely to help the patient.
 One of the present developments in cancer therapy is to diagnose causative mutations in individual tumors, and to use this information to apply rational, "custom-made" therapy to the patient (personalized medicine).

 Not all carcinogens are mutagens.
 This became clear in early experiments where two types of cancer-promoting agents were identified, tumor initiators and tumor promoters.
 After treating the skin of a mouse first with a substance from the tumor initiator family, and then with one from the tumor promoter family, the mouse developed a carcinoma.
 In reverse –first promoter, then initiator— nothing happened.